Jake Robertson

 About Me

 I finished my Bachelor's of Computing at Queen's University in 2021 and am currently working on my Master's in Computer Science (Artificial Intelligence) at the University of Freiburg, where I work as a research assistant (HiWi) in the Freiburg Machine Learning Lab.
 The final year of my Master's degree is fully funded by the Konrad Zuse School of Excellence in Learning and Intelligent systems (ELIZA).
+I'm going to be continuing my PhD at the ELLIS Institute Tübingen under the supervision of Professor Frank Hutter.

 Contact Info